GambitGamesLLC/unity-neuroguide-energy/README.md

 This interface exposes the functionality needed to make this experience.

+You'll find this interface added to many of the scripts used to control the experience, as its the primary point of exposure to the NeuroGuide systems for scripting.

 ```
 /// <summary>
 /// Called when the user gets their score above the threshold value in the experience.